rosagross/NIA_Differential_Evolution/README.md

 Possible solutions assign values to 9 variables, namely energy amount produced (three values since we have three plants), energy amount intended to be sold (three values - three markets) and price (three values - three markets).

 public class DifferentialEvolution

-Implements the algorithm by initializing a population and performing differential evolution on it.
+Executes the algorithm by initializing a population and performing differential evolution on it.